kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ## When to create a channel (PubSub resources)

+### Extensibility use case

+A serverless is triggered by an event sent from  application.

-* Create or get a channel when a subscription is created.
+* Get a channel when a subscription is created.
+If channel does not exist, create the channel.
 * Only create the channel when someone actually wants to consume events.
 * This can be extended in a way that we discard the events at an early stage when there is no consumer configured.
-  * There is **one exception**
-	* When the event needs to trigger a compute in the cloud, such as GCP via publishing events.
+* This will be the default behavior.

+### Integration with external messaging systems

+The events sent from an application are published to a cloud PubSub.
+This could trigger an action (compute) in the cloud ecosystem.

-	* In such a case, while registering an event type, it can be specified if the backing resources should be created or not.
+* In such a case, while registering an event type, it can be specified if the backing resources(e.g. Knative Channel) should be created or not.
-	* This way the customer is explicitly making a conscious choice to create PubSub resources while registering events.
+* This way the user is making a conscious choice to create PubSub resources while registering events.

+**Requirements**

+* Kyma eventing needs to listen for the event registeration.
+* Using the metatadata specified while registering the events, decide if the backing resources should be created or not.
+* Create the backing resources (e.g. Knative Channels).

-# Publishing and consumption
+## Publishing and consumption

 Knative eventing interfaces need to be abstracted to: